 Overhaul of Syrian National Council makes room for extra members and minorities.

-The UN humanitarian projections come as Syrian opposition figures are meeting in the Qatari capital, Doha, to forge a broad-based leadership group sought by the international community.
+Syrian opposition figures meeting in the Qatari capital, Doha, say they have made progress towards forging a broad-based leadership group sought by the international community.

-Riad Seif, a prominent dissident who had proposed a Western-backed initiative to unite the opposition and form a transitional government, said on Thursday that he was “optimistic” an agreement could be reached.
+Prominent dissident Riad Seif, who had proposed a Western-backed initiative to unite the opposition and form a transitional government, said on Thursday that he was “optimistic” an agreement could be reached.

 The opposition is moving towards creating “a political leadership that would satisfy the Syrians and be recognised by the international community,” Seif said.

-He later added that the main opposition bloc, the Syrian National Council (SNC), had deferred a decision until after a final round of internal elections.
-The bloc on Friday has elected an 11-member executive committee, who will in turn elect a leader.
+He later added that the main opposition bloc, the Syrian National Council (SNC), had deferred a decision until after a final round of internal elections on Friday.

 The SNC is hesitant since it would reportedly be given only 22 of 60 seats in the new group, to make room for activists from inside Syria.